+If the Command Type is "Permanent Disable" and the command is successfully operated, the AIOTF should remove the stored mapping between the serving Reader ID and AIoT device ID.

-12. The AIOTF reports the result of the Naiotf_AIoT_Command request to the NEF by sending the Naiotf_AIoT_Command Notify message (a list of AIoT Device(s) response information (AIoT Device ID(s), AIoT data and optionally location of each AIoT Device), AF ID, [Last Report Indication]).
+12. The AIOTF reports the result of the Naiotf_AIoT_Command request to the NEF by sending the Naiotf_AIoT_Notify message (a list of AIoT Device(s) response information (AIoT Device ID(s), AIoT data and optionally location of each AIoT Device), AF ID, Transaction ID, [Last Report Indication]).
 If multiple AIOTFs are involved in the procedure, the NEF may receive Naiotf_AIoT_Command Notify messages from multiple AIOTFs.

 Based on operator policy, if the location information is requested by the AF and if the location of the reader is configured, the AIOTF uses the Reader ID reported from NG-RAN during inventory in step 7 to determine the AIoT Device Location.